-In developing tobacco plain packaging laws, some governments overcame substantial tobacco industry public campaigning, attempts to discredit experience and reviews of international experience, and litigation in multiple forums.
-The success of countries moving forward can be attributed to factors including sustained political support, a whole-of-government and evidence-based approach, commitment of sufficient resources, stakeholder consultation on policy implementation and strong technical capacity. - 16.
-Member States are invited to hold open, inclusive and transparent discussions on filling the shortfall in the mobilization of international support towards official development assistance commitments to support low-income and lower-middle-income countries in reaching target 3.4 of the Sustainable Development Goals. - 17.
-Nongovernmental organizations in a number of high-income countries are encouraging their governments to explore the emerging idea that the income governments receive from taxation of the global revenue derived by multinational companies (based in high-income countries) from the sales of tobacco products, alcoholic beverages and sugar-sweetened beverages in low-income and lower-middle-income countries could be ploughed back through official development assistance into low-income and lower-middle-income countries in order to support national efforts in the poorest countries to implement the best buys and other recommended interventions for the prevention and control of noncommunicable diseases. - 18.
-Member States have divergent political views on the extent to which the challenges identified in Table 5 impede progress towards reaching target 3.4 and the political feasibility of the solutions proposed in paragraphs 13-16.
+16. Member States have divergent political views on the extent to which the obstacles identified in Table 5 impede progress towards target 3.4 and the political feasibility of the solutions proposed in paragraphs 13-15.
 If no consensus is forged on these issues during the first half of 2018, there is a risk that the consultations on the outcome document for the third High-level Meeting will default to a scenario that is the same as or worse than the current situation.
 Political processes of WHO's governing bodies, the United Nations Economic and Social Council and the General Assembly may provide opportunities to forge a consensus on these divergent views before the third High-level Meeting.